 UK Islamist ‘Human Rights’ Group CAGE Exploits Oct.
 7

-CAGE, an Islamist advocacy group that campaigns to delegitimize Western self-defense against Islamist extremism, has used October 7 as an opportunity to adopt a new name (“CAGE International”) and promote itself as a global champion of human rights and social justice.
+CAGE, an Islamist advocacy group that campaigns to delegitimize Western self-defense against Islamist extremism, has used October 7 as an opportunity to adopt a new name (“CAGE International”) and promote itself as a global champion of human rights and social justice.\

 In a normal world, the atrocities perpetrated during the October 7 massacre would put Muslim-affiliated human rights organizations in the West on their back feet.
-The murder, rape, and kidnapping of more than 1,200 Israelis would be a source of shame for the leaders of genuine human rights organizations intent on protecting the welfare of Muslims living in Western democracies.
+The murder, rape, and kidnapping of more than 1,200 Israeli civilians would be a source of shame for the leaders of genuine human rights organizations intent on protecting the welfare of Muslims living in Western democracies.

 To the contrary, Islamist organizations in the United Kingdom have ridden extremist support for Hamas’s atrocities like a wave to generate publicity for their cause.
 Groups such as the Islamic Human Rights Commission and the Muslim Association of Britain have taken to the streets to offer an intimidating pro-Hamas message to the general public.